aws/aws-fpga/hdk/cl/examples/README.md

 ## 5. Associate the AFI with your AMI

-To start using the AFI, you need to associate it with an [AMI (Amazon Machine Image)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that you own.
+* To start using the AFI, you need to associate it with an [AMI (Amazon Machine Image)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html) that you own.
-Association means that any instance launched using this AMI will be able to load the AFIs to FPGAs as described in the next section.
+* Association means that any instance launched using this AMI will be able to load the AFIs to FPGAs as described in the next section.
-You can associate multiple AFIs with your AMI.
+* You can associate multiple AFIs with your AMI.
-There is a default limit of eight AFIs per AMI, if you need more, please reach out to AWS with your use case and we can adjust your limit.
+* There is a default limit of eight AFIs per AMI, if you need more, please reach out to AWS with your use case and we can adjust your limit.
+* FPGA Developer AMI's are owned by AWS and you can not associate your AFI with them.
+  * If you are developing using the FPGA Developer AMI's, just create a new image of your instance after you are done developing and that will create an AMI of your instance that you own.
+    $ aws create-image --instance-id <Instance ID> --name <My Own Image Name>
+  * This will create a new AMI of the current state of your instance and you would be able to associate an AFI with this AMI.
+  * You would have to start your F1 Instance with this new image as that load commands would only work on associated AMI's

-To associate, simply invoke the following AWS EC2 CLI command.
+* To associate, simply invoke the following AWS EC2 CLI command.

     $ aws ec2 associate-fpga-image --fpga-image-id <AFI_ID> --image-id <AMI_ID>